 In January 2003, the Financial Accounting Standards Board issued Interpretation No. 46, "Consolidation of Variable Interest Entities," ("Interpretation 46").
 The objective of Interpretation 46 is to improve the financial reporting by companies involved with variable interest entities.
 Until Interpretation 46, one company generally has included another entity in its consolidated financial statements only if it controlled the entity through voting interest.
-Interpretation 46 changes that by requiring a variable interest entity to be consolidated by a company if that company is subject to a majority of the risk of loss from the variable interest entity is created after January 31, 2003.
+Interpretation 46 changes that by requiring a variable interest entity to be consolidated by a company if that company is subject to a majority of the risk of loss from the variable interest entity's activities or entitled to receive a majority of the entity's residual returns or both.
+The consolidation requirements of Interpretation 46 apply immediately to variable interest entities created after January 31, 2003.
 The consolidation requirements apply to older entities in the first fiscal year or interim period ending after March 15, 2004.
 Certain disclosure requirements applied to all financial statements issued after January 31, 2003, regardless of when the variable interest entity was established.
 The Company has investments in two firms, EnerTech Capital Partners II, L.P.
 (EnerTech) and Energy Photovoltaics, Inc. (EPV) that were considered in light of this interpretation.
 The Company determined that EPV was an exception to the provisions of Interpretation 46, and that the Company is not the primary beneficiary of EnerTech and as such, the adoption of Interpretation 46 did not have an impact on the Company's results of operations or its financial position.